ESMCI/visualCaseGen/paper/paper.md

 # Statement of need

 CESM is a highly flexible and comprehensive climate modeling system that enables researchers to simulate interactions between the atmosphere, ocean, land, ice, and river systems.
 While this flexibility supports a wide range of scientific experiments, it also introduces significant complexity in model configuration.
-Setting up custom CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices—often demanding extensive expertise in the model’s internal structure.
+Setting up custom CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices, often demanding extensive expertise in the model’s internal structure.
 For non-standard experiments, users must manually modify CESM’s codebase and runtime parameter files, maintain numerical and scientific consistency, and troubleshoot compatibility issues.